-Even when it comes to Texas Hold’em, card sharks can’t out-bluff the AI
+Even when it comes to Texas Hold’em, card sharks can’t outbluff the AI

 The researchers say these advancements allow for an AI that can be trained using minimal resources, including less than $150 worth of cloud computing time.

-Of course Facebook’s and Carnegie Mellon’s interest in the research goes beyond poker.
-More serious applications also involve multi-player scenarios with hidden information.
+Of course, Facebook’s and Carnegie Mellon’s interest in the research goes beyond poker.
+More serious applications also involve multiplayer scenarios with hidden information.
 Facebook says these may include things like “taking action on harmful content and dealing with cybersecurity challenges, as well as managing an online auction or navigating traffic.”

-Facebook’s and Carnegie Mellon’s success is the latest in a growing line of AI victories over humans in gaming scenarios.
+This success for Facebook and Carnegie Mellon is the latest in a growing line of AI victories over humans in gaming scenarios.

-IBM’s Deep Blue supercomputer famously defeated then-world chess champion Garry Kasparov in 1997.
+IBM’s Deep Blue supercomputer famously defeated Garry Kasparov, then the world chess champion, in 1997.
 Google sibling DeepMind created an AI called AlphaGo that defeated Korean Go champion Lee Sedol in 2016.
 Deepmind’s AlphaZero AI defeated the world’s best chess-playing program in 2017 after teaching itself how to play the game.